Theodore Samuel Adams

-Sir Theodore Samuel Adams (1885-1961) was a British colonial civil servant.
+Sir Theodore Samuel Adams (1885–1961) was a British colonial civil servant.

 Adams graduated from All Souls College, University of Oxford and entered the British colonial civil service.
 His first post was as a cadet in the Federated Malay States in 1908.
+In 1946, he became an advisor for the Malay kings in Malaya.
 He then had a succession of more senior appointments in Malaya before becoming Chief Commissioner of the Northern Provinces of Nigeria from 1937.

 Adams played a part in the Selangor succession dispute.